ntop/ntopng/doc/src/alerts/snmp_checks.rst

 If a MAC address is continuously moved between the two interfaces, Layer 2 loops might occur.
 To detect and locate loops, you can view the MAC address move information.
 To display the MAC address move records after the device is started, use the display mac-address mac-move command.

-Alert is sent when MAc address moved between interfaces.
+Alert is sent when MAC address moved between interfaces.

 *Category: SNMP*